uktrade/data-hub-api/README.md

     docker-compose up
     ```

-    * It will take time for the leeloo API container to come up - it will run
+    * It will take time for the API container to come up - it will run
       migrations on both DBs, load initial data, sync elasticsearch etc. Watch
       along in the api container's logs.
     * **NOTE:**